Laser Rosacea Treatment in Washington, DC

 Laser and Light Treatment of Rosacea

-The advent of the pulsed 532nm KTP Nd:YAG laser, 595nm Pulsed-Dye laser, and Intense Pulsed Light (IPL) device have ushered in a new treatment paradigm for rosacea.
+The advent of the pulsed 532nm KTP Nd:YAG laser, 585nm Pulsed-Dye laser, and Intense Pulsed Light (IPL) device have ushered in a new treatment paradigm for rosacea.
 Unlike topical and oral medications which attempt, with variable success, to mask the symptoms of rosacea, these lasers and light devices selectively target and reduce the appearance of both the facial telangiectasia (blood vessels) as well as background facial redness of rosacea in a long-lasting manner.
 Through an initial series of 2-4 laser and/or light treatments, a reduction of blood vessels, background redness, and rosacea flares is generally observed.
-Often the visible linear blood vessels will be treated with the 532nm KTP laser, followed by a series of Pulsed-Dye Laser or IPL Photofacial treatments to the entire face to reduce background facial redness.
-After an initial series of treatments, patients return intermittently, often as little as once per year for maintenance treatments to maintain the results of the original treatment series.
+These advanced lasers are able to treat both the linear blood vessels on the nose and cheeks as well as the background redness associated with rosacea, all in the same treatment.
+After an initial series of treatments, patients return intermittently, often as little as once per year for maintenance treatments to maintain results and reduce ongoing symptoms such as bumps, flushing, and blushing.

 Generally, patients experience mild redness after treatment, which can be covered up with concealer or green-tinted makeup.
 While bruising may occur, these advanced laser and IPL treatments for rosacea allow treatment with minimal to no post-operative bruising, a common complaint with earlier laser treatments for rosacea.